-C. PRODUCT WATER AND OPTIONAL POST-FILTRATION SECTION:
+C. PRODUCT WATER SUBSYSTEM:

-This section collects the product water as it exits the Membrane Element.
-It monitors the quality and gives a visual measurment of the flow.
-Post Filtration is the final step in Product Water filtration.
-The Post Filtration Section limits unpleasant odor, taste, and biological matter, which may have passed through the R.O.
+This section of the System gives a visual indication of the clarity, quantity, and quality of the product water.
+Post Filtration is the final step in Product Water quality control.
+The Post Filtration Subsystem is designed to limit unpleasant odor, taste, and biological matter, which may have passed through the R.O.
 Membrane Element.

 - 18. Temperature Compensated Salinity Probe electronically determines whether the salinity content of the Product Water is acceptable.
-This Salinity Probe is temperature compensated and automatically adjusts to different temperature conditions. - 19.
+This Salinity Probe is temperature compensated and provides an accurate measurement of the Product Water quality. - 19.
 Flow Meter, Product Water This flowthrough meter measures the rate of Product Water flow from the R.O.
 Membrane Element in gallons per hour before entering the Product Water Post Filtration Components. - 20.
-3-Way Electric Product Diversion Valve The Controller energizes this valve to the "Potable" position when the system produces water meeting or exceeding the salinity requirement.
-If the Product Water is "Nonpotable" then no signal is sent to the valve and it remains in the normally open position.
-The "fail safe" normally open position diverts the non-potable Product Water to the Hull Discharge Fitting. - 21.
-Charcoal Filter \\\ removes unpleasant odors and taste from the Product Water. - 22.
-Ultra Violet Sterilizer\\\ Sterilizes 99.9% of any virus, bacteria and other microorganisms which may be present in the product water.
+3-Way Electric Product Diversion Valve The Controller energizes this valve to the "Potable" position when the system produces water, which meets or exceeds the salinity requirement.
+If the Product Water being produced is "Un-potable" then no signal is sent to the valve and it remains in the normally open position.
+The "fail safe" normally open position diverts the unpotable Product Water to the Hull Discharge Fitting. - 21.
+Charcoal Filter is designed to remove unpleasant odors and taste from the Product Water. - 22.
+Ultra Violet Sterilizer Sterilizes 99.9% of any virus, bacteria and other microorganisms which may be present in the product water.
 The U.V.
 Sterilizer is highly recommended if the Product Water Storage Tank is not otherwise treated by means such as chlorination. - 23.
-Potable Water Storage Tank\\ any container suitable for storing Potable Water, i.e. existing water storage tank.
+Potable Water Storage Tank may be any container suitable for storing Potable Water, i.e. existing water storage tank.